be0vlk/owlculus-gui/README.md

 - Right-click directly on a case to bring up the contect menu.
 Select "Run Tools" and a new window will appear.
 - Select the tool and click "Run".
 The app will run the tool and import the results to the case folder automatically.
-- NOTE: Maigret output is stored in the "Social_Media" subdirectory inside the main "Cases" folder and defaults to HTML format.
+- NOTE: Maigret output is stored inside the main case folder and defaults to HTML format.

 This is the biggest WIP feature of the app.
 Currently, the only tool supported is Maigret.